akdemirlab/HiCPlotter/README.md

 # Help:

-If you encounter any problems, please contact with - Kadir Akdemir (kcakedemir at mdanderson dot org) or Dr. Lynda Chin (lchin at mdanderson dot org).
+If you encounter any problems, please contact with - Kadir Akdemir (kcakedemir at mdanderson dot org).

 # License